brentmcconnell/brentmcconnell.github.io/_posts/2020-03-11-jekyll-categories.md

 ```
 {%endraw%}

-Note that the permalink address must match the characters of the category-name.
+Note that the permalink address must match the characters in the category-name.
 Remember from above we take the category-name and remove any spaces and then
 lowercase it when we contstruct the link to our category pages.